April 1, 2020 – All I do is sew

 April 4, 2020

-- CDC now recommends that people wear masks when they are in public, and are pushing homemade cloth ones to ease the strain on surgical and N95 masks which are now in desperately short supply.
+- CDC now recommends that people wear masks in public, and are pushing homemade cloth ones to ease the strain on surgical and N95 masks which are now in desperately short supply.

 - US case count is now significant.
 The next closest country is Spain with 124,736 cases and 11,744 deaths.
-Our cases are not as lethal as Europe, but twice the numbers of China.
+Our cases are not as lethal as Europe, but twice as many as China.

 April 5, 2020 – Palm Sunday